 Only the attending physician shall prescribe a medical diet.
-The medical diets utilized by a facility shall be planned, prepared, and served with the consultation of a registered dietitian.
+The Prescribed medical diets utilizedused by a facility shall be planned, prepared, and served with the consultation of a registered dietitian.
 The facility manager shall comply with any medical diet prescribed for a youth.
 Diet orders shall be maintained on file for at least one year.